signalfx/integrations/README.md

 #### Rollback

 In case you do need to rollback, you can do so by running the [rollback Jenkins job](https://ci-qe.corp.signalfx.com/job/integrations-doc-lab-rollback/) which places the previous version of `integrations-docs.js` back in the read bucket.

+## Deploying Metrics Finder UI (PROD)

+**_NOTE: deploying to prod requires you have deployed to lab/rc first_**

+The following steps use the deployment from above to promote to prod.

+### Steps

+1. When you are ready to promote to production use the [prod release Jenkins job](https://ci-qe.corp.signalfx.com/job/integrations-doc-prod-release/) and run it by clicking "Build Now".
+The job will first copy the existing file to a rollback bucket in order to have a copy of the current version in case there is need to rollback.
+2. The job will then copy the current file used in lab into the prod bucket.
+3. The job will make sure to invalidate the cdn so the new file is served.

+#### Rollback

+In case you do need to rollback, you can do so by running the [prod rollback Jenkins job](https://ci-qe.corp.signalfx.com/job/integrations-doc-prod-rollback/) which places the previous version of `integrations-docs.js` back in the read bucket.